-Here are the latest home price trends for the Vancouver, WA housing market, along with a forecast for 2017.
+Here are the latest home price trends for the Vancouver, WA housing market, along with a forecast for 2024.

-Significant Home Price Gains in the Last Year
+Steady Home Price Gains in the Last Year

 New Home Construction Ramping Up

 But the inventory crunch could ease over the next year or two.
 A lot of new homes are being built in the area, particularly in Ridgefield just to the north of Vancouver.
-This will lead to a better balance of supply and demand, and possibly slow home-price appreciation.
+This could eventually lead to a better balance of supply and demand, and possibly slow home-price appreciation.

-Positive Forecast for Vancouver Housing Market in 2017
+Positive Forecast for Vancouver Housing Market in 2024

 The general consensus among housing analysts and economists is that home prices in and around Vancouver, Washington will continue rising in 2024, though we may not see the same caliber of gains we saw last year throughout 2024.